 Danny’s Timeline Lap Book is part of the Early Childhood Unit 1 Kit: All About Me.
 This unit provides an opportunity for young students to better understand themselves and build strong self-esteem as they experience physical growth and their first efforts at self-sufficiency and becoming an individual.
 Each book’s corresponding lesson plan encourages self-awareness by helping students compare what is alike, and what is different, between them and their peers.
 Using hands-on activities, the students will create their own “All About Me” book to share with classmates and families.

 Each themed unit consists of six lap-sized (8.5 x 8.5″) books and a coordinating set of detailed, hands-on lesson plans tailored to teach the principles demonstrated in the books.
-Unit 1 Kit: All About Me comes with Danny the Dog Puppet to use during classroom story times, or just for fun!
+Unit 1 Kit: All About Me comes with the 9.75″ Danny Dog to use during classroom story times, or just for fun!

 The lap-sized books may also be purchased individually and are perfect for small group reading with students.

 Danny’s Timeline Lap Book is a lap-sized D leveled reader, based on independent evaluation by Fountas & Pinnell using the F&P Text Level Gradient™.
 The title is appropriate for Emergent readers (Levels D-E).
 Level D fiction titles typically feature stories about simple one-dimensional human characters or animal fantasy where the animal characters have human experiences, exhibit emotions, talk, and have the ability to reason.
 The printed text in Level D readers continues to be strongly supported by illustrations.
 While the vocabulary and themes are familiar to the reader, at this level they can be examined in more depth.
 Additionally, Emergent readers no longer rely as heavily on repetitive language patterns.